Skip to main content

 Components of commercial video surveillance systems

-As stated earlier in this guide, commercial security camera systems are composed of three pieces of technology; security cameras for business, video recorders and commercial video security system software.
+As stated earlier in this guide, commercial security camera systems are composed of three pieces of technology: security cameras for business, video recorders and commercial video security system software.

 Security cameras for business help capture the scene of a monitored space.
 These cameras are the eyes of the business video security team, helping them to see the activities taking place around their facility.
 The footage captured is recorded by the commercial CCTV cameras and then saved in a commercial video surveillance storage system.
 A business security camera system may also offer on-device storage for certain cameras as a fail-safe for short-term recovery or auditing.

-Commercial video security system storage
+Video security system storage

 Commercial video security storage systems, also known as video recorder systems or CCTV storage systems for business, store the video footage captured by business security cameras.
-There are three different types available; network video recorders (NVR), digital video recorders (DVR) and a hybrid storage system.
+There are three different types available: network video recorders (NVR), digital video recorders (DVR) and a hybrid storage system.

-Commercial video security system software
+Video security system software

 Commercial video security system software, also referred to as a video management system or video management software, allows your business video surveillance team to view live and recorded video captured by the business security cameras.